jhawthorn/rabl_to_jbuilder/README.md

 **Object name**

 RABL has an implicit object. rabl_to_jbuilder guesses at a name using the name of the directory the RABL template is in.
+Similarly, the object name is guessed when rendering a partial.

 ## Development